metacpan/metacpan-cpan-extracted/distros/G/GDS2/README.md

 as a pipe from Perl.

-2014: after 15 years I'm opening up this module for anyone to take over in PAUSE (https://pause.perl.org/pause/).
+2014: after 15 years I'm opening up this module for anyone to help take over in PAUSE (https://pause.perl.org/pause/).
 Peace,
 Ken Schumack